GMG accelerates its farm-to-fork strategy at Gulfood with innovative product launches

 PHOTO

-Dubai, UAE: GMG, a global well-being company retailing, distributing, and manufacturing a portfolio of leading international and home-grown brands across sport, everyday goods, health and beauty, properties, and logistics sectors, has launched their latest brand and product innovation at Gulfood 2024 -, the world’s largest annual F&B sourcing event.
+Dubai, UAE: GMG, a global well-being company retailing, distributing, and manufacturing a portfolio of leading international and home-grown brands across sport, everyday goods, health and beauty, properties, and logistics sectors, has launched its latest brand and product innovation at Gulfood 2024 - the world’s largest annual F&B sourcing event.

 Mohammad A Baker, Deputy Chairman and CEO of GMG, stated, "Gulfood is a strategic platform that propels us into the future, where we proudly unveil our cutting-edge products and underscore our sustained growth and strategic partnerships.
 This platform serves as a beacon that highlights GMG's innovative spirit and our unique value proposition within the bustling food sector of the region.
 Our pioneering portfolio of new food products and engaging stories behind our brands will enable us to connect directly with industry leaders, stakeholders, and consumers at the show.
 Furthermore, our unique collaboration with the American University in Dubai to design our stand exemplifies GMG's vision to support and empower the next generation, bringing us closer than ever to our community."